NickCarneiro/remtail/README.md

 ]
 ```

-Specify an alternate credentials file with -c.
+Specify an alternate credentials file path with -c.

 # usage